danfuzz/samizdat/doc/library-guide/If.md

 **Syntax Note:** Used in the translation of `if`, `switch`, `while`, and `expression & expression` forms.

-#### `class.valueAnd(functions*) -> . | void`

-Primitive logic conditional.
-This calls each of the given `functions` in order, as long as each returns a value (not void).
-The previous call results are passed as arguments to each subsequent test function.
-That is, the first call gets passed no arguments, the second gets passed the first result, the third gets passed the first and second result, and so on.

-Should all of the `functions` return a value, then this function returns the result of the *last* of `functions`.
-Should any of the calls return void, or if no functions are passed at all, then this function immediately returns void.

-**Syntax Note:** Used in the translation of some `&` forms and multiple-binding `if` forms.

 #### `class.valueOr(functions*) -> . | void`